 French Maple Buttercream

 I cannot wait to play with this base more and make other yummy variations… but the maple syrup was sooooooooo good in this.
 I cannot tell you enough how much I liked it.

-This frosting and it’s super yummy cake companion was a perfect birthday cake for my Uncle Steve.
-It would also be a great Thanksgiving alternative to pumpkin pie, so I will be sure to show you the rest before the big turkey day!
+This frosting and it’s super yummy maple pecan cake companion was a perfect birthday cake for my Uncle Steve.
+It would also be a great Thanksgiving alternative to pumpkin pie, so be sure to make it for a special occasion soon.

+French Maple Buttercream